 Peru is really diverse country.
 Ranging from the Amazon rainforest in Iquitos to the high Andes in Cusco, you must properly pack for Peru.
 Here is our packing list for Peru:

-6. Travel Medicine Pack – An essential for any travelers.
+- Travel Medicine Pack – An essential for any traveler.
 This medicine pack will have all the medicine you need just in case anyone gets ill.

-8. Travel Insurance – Hiking in high altitude can be dangerous, as well as a visit to the Amazon rainforest.
+- Travel Insurance – Hiking at high altitudes can be dangerous, as well as a visit to the Amazon rainforest.
 Check out our recommendation!

-This concludes out Peru bucket list!
-Some of these attractions will definitely sweep you off your feet!
+This concludes our Peru bucket list!
+Some of these Peru attractions will definitely sweep you off your feet!
 What do you think about this list?
 Let us know in the comments!

 Disclaimer: Some of the links above are affiliate links.
 That means if you book or make a purchase through the links, we will earn a small commission at no extra cost to you!
 The money will help run this site!
 Thank you!